-Whilst originally the team were apprehensive to take this project on, after the initial visit the team began to devise a detailed programme incorporating the knowledge and skill base from the whole of Avonside Group Services.
-This approach combined with the support from the MoD with regard to accepting the material recommendations, the preferred design and method of application for each individual building, enthusiasm to start the contract began to grow.
+Whilst originally the team were apprehensive to take this project on, after the initial visit, the team began to devise a detailed programme incorporating the knowledge and skill base from the whole of Avonside Group Services.
+This approach, combined with the support from the MoD with regard to accepting the material recommendations, the preferred design, and method of application for each individual building, meant that enthusiasm to start the contract began to grow.

 Access considerations had to be made not only concerning the site itself but also the fact that we were going to be working in a different country for the MoD.
 Baseline security forms, including Disclosure Scotland applications, had to be made for all operatives assigned to the contract.
 No operative would be allowed onto the island with any criminal conviction.
 Therefore, no matter how much planning or material recommendations at the design stage, our reputation and, in due course, ability to undertake this contract depended ultimately on the reputation and high calibre of all operatives directly employed by Avonside Roofing.